fpclass/lecture-applicatives/README.md

-# lecture16
+# Lecture: Applicative Functors (cont.)

-Code shown in the 16th lecture
+Code shown in the CS141 lecture on applicative functors (continued).